 Keep this in mind: corporate church service on Sunday isn't the only expression of church.
 It's one expression.
 Keep praying, connect online, connect with your Community Group, give generously, and serve those in need around you.
 Our best response to all of this is how we serve and help others.

 As a staff, we have unique opportunities before us that we are pursuing immediately:

 - We will commit more time to learning and leading our church family to stay connected virtually online.
 In 1876 Alexander Graham Bell invented the telephone, and it shook up how people connected.
 No doubt, people were upset that this invention changed habits and caused less in-person social interaction with neighbors.
 Today the internet is also doing something new that once again comes with a sense of loss AND new benefits.
 We invite you into the benefits of staying connected online with your church family!

 - We will help you connect with us online.
 If you know anyone in our church family who needs help to connect with our online church services, please let us know.
 We're here to help!

 - We will care for those who need help.
 Please stay connected with your Community Groups and care deeply and tangibly for them.
 We will remain in close contact with all Community Group Leaders.
 If you have questions, reach out to them first.
-If extra help and support, like groceries, delivered to seniors, please let us know and our Care Team will spring into action.
+If extra help and support, like groceries, delivered to seniors, please let us know and our Calling Team will spring into action.

 Walking with you in God's Spirit of power, love, and self-control,